karrick/gologs/README.md

 tree of logs with multiple branches, and each branch can have an independently controlled log level.
 These log branches are lightweight, require no go routines to facilitate, and can even be ephemeral, and demonstrated later in the Tracer Logging section.
+Creating logger branches do allocate by copying the branch byte slice from the parent to the child branch.

 #### Base of the Tree